aleph2c/miros/docs/_sources/zero_to_one.rst.txt

   call_something_later(print_msg)

-The states in our diagram are constructed as callback functions with a given signature.
+The states in our diagram are constructed as callback functions with a given function signature (this is explained in the next question/answer).
 The event processor will call these functions when it needs to.

 .. include:: i_navigation_1.rst